 There are no legal claims currently pending against the Company.
 The Company has, however, received a notice of a possible claim arising in connection with this offering.
 In January 1995, the Company entered into a contract with Heartland Financial Corp ("Heartland") for the provision of certain financial consulting services, including assisting the Company in establishing relationships with investment bankers and improving the liquidity of the Company's Common Stock.
 Heartland has indicated to the Company in conversations that it believes that it is entitled to a \$375,000 fee in connection with this offering under the terms of its contract.
 The Company disputes this claim.
 The contract between Heartland and the Company requires that all disputes be arbitrated.
-While there can be no assurance that Heartland will not seek to arbitrate its claim against the Company or would be unsuccessful in prosecuting such a claim if it were arbitrated, the Company believes that any potential liability arising out of such a claim would be immaterial.
+While there can be no assurance that Heartland will not seek to arbitrate its claim if it were arbitrated, the Company believes that any potential liability arising out of such a claim would be immaterial.